nextcloud/spreed/docs/constants.md

 * `5` - Recording failed

 ### Recording consent required
-* `no` - No recording consent is required to join a call
+* `0` - No recording consent is required to join a call
+* `1` - Recording consent is required
-* `yes` - Recording consent is required on admin level
+* `2` - Recording consent can be enabled by moderators on conversation level

 ## Chat